djkeu/web_apps/index.md

 Create an app called blogs in the project and a model called BlogPost.
 The model should have fields like title, text, and date_added.
 Create a superuser for the project, and use the admin site to make a couple of short posts.
-Make a home page that shows all posts in chronological order.
+ToDo: Make a home page that shows all posts in chronological order.
     blogs.html, The blogs page, p.400
-    FixMe: Individual blog pages, p.403
+    Individual blog pages, p.403
     blog.html

 ToDo: Create a form for making new posts and another for editing existing posts.